So, you think you might want to self-publish your own Children’s book? If I CAN, YOU CAN! 😉

 5) Have your book published..
 You can get publishing services through a number of providers.
 I have found Amazon’s CreateSpace publishing service easy to work with.
 Since it’s free to publish through them, it’s the most cost-effective of solutions.
 There are MANY providers of independent publishing services these days.
 Just do careful research before paying anyone to publish your book.

 6) If your publisher does not distribute your book for you, you will need to list your book with distribution channels.
-Amazon, Biblio, Greenleaf Book Group, Barnes and Noble, etc. are all viable distribution options.
+Amazon, Ingram Spark, Greenleaf Book Group, Barnes and Noble, etc. are all viable distribution options.

 Amazon will accept listings for your book and this will provide you an instant distribution point.
-Biblio and Greenleaf Book Group are book distributors which can help you will reach a significant number of booksellers across the country.
+Ingram Spark and Greenleaf Book Group are book distributors which can help you will reach a significant number of booksellers across the country.
 Alternately, you can carry and self-distribute your book through online sales outlets such as Amazon and Barnes and Noble.
-I would recommend pursuing distribution through at least one majorĀ distributor to maximize your market exposure.
+I would recommend pursuing distribution through at least one major distributor to maximize your market exposure.

-Alternately, you might consider complete digital fulfillment through Lightning Source, a subsidiary of Ingram Industries Inc. Ingram is one of the largest retail book distributors in the U.S..
+You might also want to consider complete digital fulfillment through Lightning Source, a subsidiary of Ingram Industries Inc. Ingram is one of the largest retail book distributors in the U.S..
 Lightning Source offers a suite of digital fulfillment services, comprehensive packages for print-on-demand, and distribution services.
 Ideal candidates for Lightning Source are publishers, large and small, in need of digital printing and distribution services worldwide.

-After publication, If your book is NOT selling and not ranking well on Amazon, you may want to take a course to improve your Amazon Kindle Ranking.
+After publication, If your book is NOT selling and not ranking well on Amazon, you may want to grab a copy of a book that will help you improve your Amazon Kindle Ranking.
+Check out: